-At December 31, 2022 and 2021, there were no aggregate future minimum rental payments under leases having initial or remaining non-cancelable lease term in excess of one year.
-There were no rental expenses for operating leases or sublease rentals in 2022 and 2021.
+At December 31, 2023, the aggregate future minimum rental payments under leases having initial or remaining non-cancelable lease term in excess of one year are \$110 thousand in 2024 and none thereafter.

 The Company is not involved in any material sale-leaseback transactions.